pmukanova/Guided-Capstone-Equity-Market-Data-Analysis/README.md

 - The latest trade price before the quote.
 - The latest 30 min moving average trade price before the quote.
 - The bid and ask price movement (difference) from the previous day's last trade price.
 For example, given the last trade price of $30, bid price of $30.45 has a movement of $0.45.\

+### Step 5.
+Pipeline Orchestration:
+- Design one or multiple workflows to execute the individual job.
+- Maintain a job status table to keep track of running progress of each workflow.
+- Support workflow/job rerun in case of failure while running the job.